AdobeDocs/release-notes.en/current.md

 _New feature available in prerelease channel_

-* Experience Manager Assets now uses an improved artificial intelligence framework for image Smart Tags.
-This content intelligence results in better relevancy and precision of Smart Tags available to all image assets on ingestion.
-In addition, orientation information is populated in `cq:tags`, which enables better Search results using the Orientation filter.
+* [!DNL Experience Manager Assets] now uses an improved artificial intelligence framework for image [!UICONTROL Smart Tags].
+This content intelligence results in better relevancy and precision of [!UICONTROL Smart Tags] available to all image assets on ingestion.
+In addition, orientation information is populated in `cq:tags`, which enables better search results using the [!UICONTROL Orientation] filter.
-* Experience Manager Assets now [supports SAS Token](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) in addition to the Access Key for authentication while connecting to Azure Blob Storage data source for ingesting assets using the Bulk Import tool.
+* [!DNL Experience Manager Assets] now [supports SAS Token](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/manage/add-assets.html?lang=en#asset-bulk-ingestor) in addition to the Access Key for authentication while connecting to Azure Blob Storage data source for ingesting assets using the [!UICONTROL Bulk Import] tool.

 ### Experience Manager [!DNL Forms] as a [!DNL Cloud Service]

 _New features_

-* [Adaptive Forms wizard](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/create-an-adaptive-form-on-forms-cs/creating-adaptive-form.html?lang=en): Experience Manager Forms provides business user friendly wizard to quickly author Adaptive Forms.
+* [[!UICONTROL Adaptive Forms] wizard](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/create-an-adaptive-form-on-forms-cs/creating-adaptive-form.html?lang=en): Experience Manager [!DNL Forms] provides business user friendly wizard to quickly author [!UICONTROL Adaptive Forms].
 The wizard has a quick tab navigation to easily select pre-configured template, styling, fields, and submission options to create an adaptive form.
 This release brings following improvements to the wizard:
-    * Select or deselect fields: The wizard allows you to create an Adaptive Form based on JSON and Form Data Model schemas.
-You can now select subset of fields within a schema to include in an Adaptive Form.
-The selected fields are converted to corresponding Adaptive Form data capture components to quickly create the desired adaptive forms.
+  * Select or deselect fields: The wizard allows you to create an [!UICONTROL Adaptive Form] based on JSON and Form Data Model schemas.
+You can now select subset of fields within a schema to include in an [!UICONTROL Adaptive Form].
+The selected fields are converted to corresponding [!UICONTROL Adaptive Form] data capture components to quickly create the desired adaptive forms.
-    * Use Static Templates: Customers with existing investments in legacy-static templates can continue their journey of cloud adoption by using static templates in the wizard to author adaptive forms.
+  * Use [!UICONTROL Static Templates]: Customers with existing investments in legacy-static templates can continue their journey of cloud adoption by using static templates in the wizard to author adaptive forms.
 This provides additional time to customers to migrate old static templates to modern editable templates.
 * [Remove hidden fields from a Document of Record (DoR) while server-side processing](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en): You can generate the document of record PDF for end users containing only those fields which were visible to them during data capture experience.
 Upon form submission, the server validates which fields were hidden to the end user based on submitted data and excludes from document of record for consistency.

 _New features available in prerelease channel_

-* **Adaptive Forms template editor** - Template editor lets you pre-define the basic structure and appearance of Adaptive Forms of an organization.
+* **[!UICONTROL Adaptive Forms] template editor** - Template editor lets you pre-define the basic structure and appearance of [!UICONTROL Adaptive Forms] of an organization.
 This release brings following improvements to the template editor:
-    * **[Form Data Model in template editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/create-an-adaptive-form-on-forms-cs/creating-adaptive-form.html?lang=en#edit-form-model-properties-of-an-adaptive-form-edit-form-model)** - You can associate a Form Data Model schema to an Adaptive Form template in the template editor.
-It helps reduce the time taken to create an Adaptive Form.
-The option is also added to Adaptive Forms editor to let users select or change Form Data Model for existing forms.
+  * **[Form Data Model in template editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/create-an-adaptive-form-on-forms-cs/creating-adaptive-form.html?lang=en#edit-form-model-properties-of-an-adaptive-form-edit-form-model)** - You can associate a Form Data Model schema to an [!UICONTROL Adaptive Form] template in the template editor.
+It helps reduce the time taken to create an [!UICONTROL Adaptive Form].
+The option is also added to [!UICONTROL Adaptive Forms] editor to let users select or change Form Data Model for existing forms.
   * **[Document of Record in template editor](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en#document-of-record-support-in-adaptive-form-editor-dor-support-in-adaptiveform)** - You can now standardize Document of Record generation for all forms created using a template.
 This ability helps enhance compliance and standardization for organization requirements.
-* **[Launch the Adaptive Form wizard from a AEM Sites Page](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/embed-adaptive-form-aem-sites.html?lang=en)** - AEM Sites page has extended support for Adaptive Forms.
-You can now create a new Adaptive Form or embed an existing Adaptive Form while remaining on AEM Sites page.
+* **[Launch the Adaptive Form wizard from a AEM Sites Page](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/integrate/embed-adaptive-form-aem-sites.html?lang=en)** - AEM Sites page has extended support for [!UICONTROL Adaptive Forms].
+You can now create a new Adaptive Form or embed an existing [!UICONTROL Adaptive Form] while remaining on AEM [!DNL Sites] page.
 * **[Change display alignment for checkboxes and radio button in Document of Record](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/create-an-adaptive-form/generate-document-of-record-for-non-xfa-based-adaptive-forms.html?lang=en#customize-the-branding-information-in-document-of-record-customize-the-branding-information-in-document-of-record)**: You can now set the desired alignment ([!UICONTROL Horizontal], [!UICONTROL Vertical], [!UICONTROL Same as Adaptive Forms]) for checkbox and radio button on the [!UICONTROL Document of Record].
 This option determines the positioning of checkbox and radio button options in the Document of Record.

 ### Experience Manager as a [!DNL Cloud Service] Foundation